popphp/docs/reference/pop_db.rst

 .. code-block:: php

     $options = [
+        'select' => ['id', 'username'],
         'order'  => 'username ASC',
         'limit'  => 25,
         'offset' => 5
     ];

+The `select` key value can be an array of only the columns you would like to select.
+Otherwise it will select all columns `*`.
+The `order`, `limit` and `offset` key values all relate to those values to control the order, limit and offset of the SQL query.

 The ``$resultAs`` parameter allows you to set what the row set is returned as: